wooptoo/zkValidation/README.md

 zkValidation
 ============

-AngularJS validation bundle (services + directives) used by Zooku.
+AngularJS validation bundle (services + directives) used by [Zooku](http://my.zooku.ro).

+The validation rules are fetched from the back-end and re-used on the front-end in order to keep the rules in sync.
+Rules allow chaining, so that a field like Email can take a validation rule like:

+    required | email | is_available_callback

+The rules follow the format described in `examples/rules.json`
+This could just as well be a dynamic end-point on your back-end.

 API